openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

 consists of several smaller pools with totally different capabilities and capacities.

-Extending Manila to support storage pools within share backends will make Manila scheduling decisions smarter as it now knows the full set of capabilities of a backend.
+Extending manila to support storage pools within share backends will make manila scheduling decisions smarter as it now knows the full set of capabilities of a backend.

 Problem Description
 -------------------

-The provisioning decisions in Manila are based on the statistics reported by backends.
+The provisioning decisions in manila are based on the statistics reported by backends.
 Any backend is assumed to be a single discrete unit with a set of capabilities and single capacity.
 In reality this assumption is not true for many storage providers, as their storage can be further divided or